Supermagnum/heatsink/readme.txt

 So, approximately 0.189 kilograms (189 grams) of ice per hour would be needed to keep 3 liters of water at 18 degrees Celsius when the ambient air temperature is 40 degrees Celsius.
 But, one needs to include that a human body generates maximum 100W of heat, so the mass of ice needed per hour is= 1.8 kg

-Calculateand maximum and minimum flow rate for the coolant pump:
+Calculate maximum and minimum flow rates for the coolant pump:
 To calculate the required flow rate of water coolant, we can use the formula for heat transfer:

 Q = (m_dot * Cp * ΔT) / t